Expected value of sample information calculations for risk prediction model development: Discussion

-Contemporary approaches for the assessment of uncertainty in the predictions of a model are rooted in classical inferential statistics.
-The incorporation of decision-theoretic approaches that quantify the expected gain by procuring further development data can provide a complementary perspective.
+A practical application for this study is at the end of a model development study, by calculating EVPI and EVSI, one can decide whether they should focus on obtaining more development sample, or move on to the next stage (e.g., independent validation or an impact study).
 Specifically, we suggest the computation of EVPI (at relevant thresholds) to quantify the expected utility loss due to uncertainty with the current development sample.
 If this loss was deemed high, the EVSI curve can be generated to evaluate the expected return-on-investment from a future development sample.
 The EVSI curve can be juxtaposed to multi-criteria sample size formulas for model development (\citealt{Riley_2024}).
-This might demonstrate, for example, if one of the specific criteria falls in the ``diminishing return" part of the EVSI curve, and thus enables the investigator team to have an informed discussion about sample size requirements of a future validation study.
-As a case in point, we go back to our GUSTO-I case study.
-There, applying the equations by \cite{Riley_2024} at the threshold value of $z = 0.02$ results in future sample size estimates of 159,170 for the observed/expected (O/E) criterion (targeting SE of 0.051), 2,477 for the C-slope criterion (targeting SE of 0.051), and 30,938 for the C-statistic criterion (targeting SE of 0.026).
-Notably, two out of three of these estimates, along with the final recommendation, fall within the ``diminishing return" region ($n > 10, 000$), where further increasing the sample size would provide minimal benefit according to EVSI (\citealp{Sadatsafavi_2023_ar}).
-Based on this, investigators might be able to justify settling on the sample sizes determined by the other two criteria.
+By comparing these criteria against the EVSI curve, researchers can assess whether proposed sample sizes fall within the steeply increasing phase (where marginal gains are substantial) or the plateau region (reflecting diminishing returns).
+In our GUSTO-I case study, we applied \cite{Riley_2024}'s criteria to estimate the required sample size for a development study.
+Notably, all three estimates, along with the final recommended sample size of 2,013, fell within the steeply ascending portion of the EVSI curve (where $n < 4,000$ for $z = 0.01$).
+This suggests that increasing the sample size beyond these estimates would still yield substantial improvements in net benefit, as quantified by EVSI.
+Consequently, investigators may need to reevaluate whether conventional sample size criteria adequately account for the marginal value of additional data, particularly when the EVSI curve indicates substantial unrealized gains.